HLTAID013 Remote and Isolated First Aid | Pilbara, Kimberley, Regional WA | REACHAU

 Mining and Resources Workers

-Site supervisors, safety officers, and FIFO workers at remote operations where evacuation may take hours and site-based first aid capability is essential.
+Site supervisors, safety officers, and FIFO workers at remote operations where evacuation may take hours and site-based first aid capability is essential to regulatory compliance and worker safety.

 Agricultural and Pastoral Workers